 Hover over a highlighted object you want the test to check.

-A tooltip opens, from which you can add a checkpoint for the object.
+A pop-up dialog box opens, in which you can add a checkpoint for the object.

 Select Exist or Not Exist for verify existence.